p-chan5/EasyPulse/README.md

 ## WHAT'S INSIDE 🎁

-7 configuration profiles:
+15 configuration files divided into two categories:

+Classic: with `min` and `max` latency versions.

-- classical 🎻️
+- classical
-- edm 🎹
+- edm
-- hifi 💥️
+- hifi
-- indie 🍄
+- indie
-- kpop 🫰️
+- kpop
-- lofi 🍃️
+- lofi
-- rock 🎸️
+- rock

+Special: they don't have many effects, but they do have some interesting features.

+- analog: includes 2 vintage surround equalizers.

 Do they sound amazing?
 Then support us with a ⭐️ and a follow!